The Good and Bad of Credit Karma in 2022

 Your dashboard and beyond

 Once logged in you’ll be brought to your dashboard, starting with an overview.
 The first thing you’re likely to notice is two gauges that indicate two different credit scores: one from TransUnion and the other from Equifax.
 In addition to a number Credit Karma will also give you a basic adjective that best describes your credit standing.
 They seem to consider anything over 700 “Good” while over 750 is “Excellent.”
 On the other end, “Very Poor” is anything under 580.

 Credit Factors gives you a look at all of the categories that go into determining a credit score as well as a hint on where you stand in each.
 Next to that is the Credit Report tab.
-Something I like about Credit Karma was how readable it made your credit reports.
-Often times these documents can be a little overwhelming but here the info is displayed so you can get all the info you want without trudging through a bunch of random numbers, names, and abbreviations.
-Here you’ll be able to see a list of credit accounts that report to each bureau and drill down for more information including account status, credit limit, and payment history.
-Additionally, while I haven’t had to use it, Credit Karma also offers a Direct Dispute form you can utilize to correct any issue you may find.
-Again, I can’t speak to how effective this feature might be, but it sounds great in theory.
+Something I like about Credit Karma was how readable it makes your credit reports, dividing it into clearly labeled sections.
+Here you’ll be able to see a list of credit accounts that report to each bureau and drill down for more information, including account status, credit limit, and payment history.
+Additionally, while I haven’t had to use it, Credit Karma also includes a link you can utilize to dispute and correct any issue you may find.

 At this point you may be wondering how Credit Karma can offer such a service for free.
 Here’s how: credit card sign-up referrals.
 Yes, you will see ads for various credit cards while surfing the site.
 However, unlike normal advertisements you may encounter around the web, Credit Karma provides you with information about each card explaining why you may want to sign up for it.